 - Globulin measurement

-- Calves: GGT are 60-160x adult values then decline to adult by 5 weeks of age, if they have suckled.
-Serum GGT was directly related to IgG1 values in calves in one study.
-For PT, calves should have GGT > 200 U/L at 1 day old, > 100 U/L at 4 days old and > 75 U/L at 1 week old.
-A GGT < 50 U/L indicated FPT in one study.
-In another study, this cut-off had a 93% sensitivity in calves.
-In another study, they suggested GGT only be used for FPT in beef calves < 8 days of age.
+- Calves: GGT activities are 60-160x adult values then decline to adult values by 5 weeks of age, if they have suckled.
+Serum GGT activity was directly related to IgG1 values in calves in one study.
+For adequate passive transfer, calves should have GGT > 200 U/L at 1 day old, > 100 U/L at 4 days old and > 75 U/L at 1 week old.
+A GGT < 50 U/L indicated FPTI in one study.
+In another study, this cut-off had a 93% sensitivity.
+In a study in beef calves, the authors suggested GGT activity only be used for FPTI in beef calves < 8 days of age.

 - Zinc sulfate turbidity: This is not considered as good as immunoglobulin measurement.
 It is affected by carbon dioxide and hemolysis.